UPennCBE544/2023.github.io/ProjectDescription.md

 ```

 In the FinalProject directory you should see a directory called scripts, which contains the scripts you will need for this project.
-You will also see three directories: rutiles, perovskites, and metals.
-Please check [Assignment](https://cbe544.github.io/Project_Assignments/) in order to determine which material group you will be working with.
+You will also see two directories: rutiles and perovskites.
+Please check [Assignment](https://cbe544.github.io/Project_Assignments/) in order to determine which material you will be working with.
 The bulks for all of these materials have already been optimized using the calculator settings that we determined from HW 5 for the perovskite SrTiO<sub>3</sub>.

 ### Task 1 ###

 You will build surfaces from the optimized bulks for your assigned materials and run the relaxation.
+In order to build the surfaces, you will be using the surf_build.py script in the scripts directory.
+This script utilizes the build module in ASE to cut a surface from the optimized bulk trajectory.
+It reorients the surface so that the surface is perpendicular to the z-direction in the output file.
 Please skip ahead to the section heading relevant to your assigned material.

 Perovskites

-Build three surfaces: (001)-AO terminated and BO<sub>2</sub>-terminated surfaces and a (110) surface.
+Build three surfaces: (001)-AO terminated, (110) surface, and (111) surface.
 The number of layers should be 4 and the final trajectory for the surfaces should resemble the ones below.

 Rutile Oxides

 Build two surfaces: (110) and (111) surface.
 The number of layers should be 4 and the final trajectory for the surfaces should resemble the ones below.

-Metals

-You will not be required to build any surfaces as these have already been built and relaxed in our group.

 ### Task 2 ###